Meeting Compliance Regulations with SIEM and Logging

 SIEM and log management provide security to your organization; these tools allow your security analysts to track events such as potential and successful breaches of your system and react accordingly.

-Usually, it doesn’t matter how you ensure your organizational safety as long as you do.
-However, is your organization in the health, financial, or educational industry?
-In that case, there are certain conditions you must meet in order to do business with particular clients or in a particular market – this is called IT compliance.
+Usually, it doesn’t matter how you ensure your organizational safety-as long as you do.
+However, if your organization is in the health, financial, or educational industry, there are certain conditions you must meet in order to do business with a particular clients or in a particular market – this is called IT compliance.

 Since IT compliance implies detecting and reporting threats, having a combination of SIEM and a log management solution at your disposal is the first step to conducting your business according to rules and regulations.
 The automated report feature (which we talked about in our “Must have features for your log management” post) is used most for generating compliance reports.
 Don’t forget that your organization will have to store data for a certain amount of time to meet these requirements as well.